ysyk2021/a-mindful-tech-revolution-how-to-use-technology-without-losing-yourself-in-the-digital-age/src/chapter-8-1.md

-# Maintaining Meaningful Relationships in the Digital Age

 Maintaining meaningful relationships is essential for human well-being, but technology can sometimes get in the way of building and sustaining these connections.
 In this chapter, we will explore techniques for cultivating mindful relationships and connection in the digital age.